TL;DR

 1. No 2FA on Admin Accounts

 The breach happened because a single password was compromised.
-If we'd required 2FA, the stolen password alone wouldn't have been enough.
+If the company had required 2FA, the stolen password alone wouldn't have been enough.

 2. Overly Broad Admin Access

 The compromised account could access all customer records.
 Most admin tasks don't need that level of access.
-We should have had tiered permissions.
+The team should have had tiered permissions.

 3. No Phishing Training